Sunshine and Rain

-Sunshine and Rain is the eleventh studio album by American country singer Connie Smith.
-It was released in October 1968 via RCA Victor and included 12 tracks.
+Sunshine and Rain is the eleventh studio album by American country singer Connie Smith, released in October 1968 by RCA Victor.
 Sunshine and Rain featured an assortment of both new material and covers of songs by other country artists.
 The album reached the top 40 of the American country albums chart and received a favorable review from Billboard magazine following its release.

 Background

 Connie Smith was at the peak of her career in the mid 1960s with a series of uninterrupted top ten country singles.
 This was launched with her 1964 debut single, "Once a Day", which topped the country songs chart for eight weeks and brought a string of top ten singles in the years that followed.
 The RCA label issued ten studio albums of Smith's material between 1965 and 1968.
 String instrumentation was brought onto her tenth studio album to give it a more country pop sound.
 This sound would continue with her eleventh album, Sunshine and Rain.